sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

 6. Factoring integers and computing points on elliptic curves, with Ming-Deh Huang.
 To be submitted.

-7. On the reducibility of Hecke polynomials over $Z$

-Conjecture 1.1 is False and Conjecture 1.2 follows from the work of http://en.wikipedia.org/wiki/Robert_Fricke/.
-(Details to follow.)
+7. On the reducibility of Hecke polynomials over $Z$.
+(Conjecture 1.1 is False and Conjecture 1.2 follows from the work of http://en.wikipedia.org/wiki/Robert_Fricke/.
+Details to follow.)

 http://sage.math.washington.edu/home/burhanud/heckered/heckered.pdf